sssethi-dg/chatragi/docs/Chatbot-README.md

 # Chatbot

 #### Overview
-The ChatRagi Chatbot application is designed to help users interact with a large collection of documents using natural language queries.
+The **chatbot.py** application is designed to help users interact with a large collection of documents using natural language queries.
 The system indexes documents using advanced machine learning techniques, allowing the chatbot to retrieve relevant passages and provide informed responses.

 ---
 #### How it Works?